aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/nighttime/bedtime-shema/mikhael-is-on-my-right-an-apotropaic-invocation-of-angelic-protection-in-the-bedtime-shema-from-the-mahzor-vitry.html.md

 and above my head, Shekhinat-El,
 and Sanoi[foot]Sanoi [Sana’ui according to Moses Zacutto]), derived from the initials of three words <em>samim nataf ush’chelet</em> — “sweet spices, stacte, and onycha,” in Exodus 30:34.
 Thanks to Jacobus Swart for <a href="http://kabbalahselfcreation.blogspot.com/2013/11/spirit-forces-in-hebrew-amulets-part-2.html">his explanation</a>.[/foot]&nbsp;
 and Sansanoi[foot]Sansanoi [Sansina’ui according to Moses Zacutto]), is a variant of the word <em>b’sansinav</em> — “of the boughs thereof” in Song of Songs 7:9.
 Thanks to Jacobus Swart for <a href="http://kabbalahselfcreation.blogspot.com/2013/11/spirit-forces-in-hebrew-amulets-part-2.html">his explanation</a>.[/foot]&nbsp; and Semangklaf.[foot]A variant spelling for the angel Semangelof.
-The name appears as <span class="hebrew">סנמגליי</span> in the British Library MS. 27200 v.23r.
-In JTSA MS. 8092, the -<span class="hebrew">וף</span> ending of <span class="hebrew">סמנגלוף</span> follows on the next line.
-Abraham Berliner transcribed it as <span class="hebrew">סנמגלי</span>.
+The name appears as <span class="hebrew" lang="he">סנמגליי</span> in the British Library MS. 27200 v.23r.
+In JTSA MS. 8092, the -<span class="hebrew" lang="he">וף</span> ending of <span class="hebrew" lang="he">סמנגלוף</span> follows on the next line.
+Abraham Berliner transcribed it as <span class="hebrew" lang="he">סנמגלי</span>.
 Semanglof is said to have originated from the words <em>samim ul’vonah zakah</em> — “sweet spices with pure frankincense”, also found in Exodus 30:34 (see above note on 'Sanoi').
 Thanks to Jacobus Swart for <a href="http://kabbalahselfcreation.blogspot.com/2013/11/spirit-forces-in-hebrew-amulets-part-2.html">his explanation</a>.[/foot]&nbsp;
 </div></td></tr>
 </tbody></table>